日本語 English

 *The chairperson is able to call on executive officers and general managers at Mitsui Chemicals who have an interest in the matters being deliberated to attend the meetings and ask for their explanation and opinion.

-Rolling carbon neutral strategy
+Carbon neutral strategy

 Response to human rights risks